Buying On Whidbey Island From Afar: A Remote Buyer Guide

 Shop for context, not just square footage

-Use county tools before you visit
+Use County tools before you visit

 Put septic and wells early on the checklist

 Private wells also deserve an early look.
 Island County Public Health well siting guidance explains that a proposed well site must be approved before drilling and outlines setback standards from septic tanks, drainfields, shorelines, roads, and other contamination sources.
-If a property relies on a well, you will want to understand water source and well location as early as possible.
+If a property relies on a well, you will want to understand its water source and well location as early as possible.

 Take shoreline rules seriously

-Island County’s Shoreline Master Program applies to marine waters around Whidbey, Camano, and nearby islands, as well as shorelands extending 200 feet inland from the ordinary high-water mark.
-The county identifies regulated activities such as new construction, exterior alterations, shoreline stabilization, docks and piers, mooring buoys, land divisions, and changes to impervious surfaces.
+Island County’s Shoreline Master Program applies to marine waters around Whidbey Island, Camano Island, and nearby islands, as well as shorelands extending 200 feet inland from the ordinary high-water mark.

 Vet the inspector carefully

-Make your in-person visit count
+Use “location” to max your in-person visit

 Know what can be handled remotely